HarshaVardhanBotu/Employee-Salary-Prediction/README.md

 ## 📁 Dataset

-The dataset used is a cleaned and modified version of the UCI Adult Income dataset.
+Dataset provided by mentor for academic use.
+May be based on or derived from the UCI Adult dataset, originally sourced from the U.S. Census Bureau (1994).
 It includes features like:

 * Age
 * Education Number